ISISComputingGroup/ibex_developers_manual/DAE-Live-View.md

 ## error on profile picture about not enough data for dataWidth*height

 This is caused by the array pv being viewed not being large enough to contain all the data, this is determined by `NELEMENTS` in `liveview.cmd` in `ioc/isisdae`.
-It is set by the macro `LIVEVIEW_NELEMENTS` iy needs to be at least sizeX x sizeY
+It is set by the macro `LIVEVIEW_NELEMENTS` it needs to be at least sizeX x sizeY.
+In some cases `EPICS_CA_MAX_ARRAY_BYTES` could need increasing, but we have set this quite large now (and EPICS7 did away with it), so it would be gateway/pcaspy/CSS where it might have an effect.